kugesh-Rajasekaran/extract-apk/README.md

 # APK Info Extractor

-A tool to extract and display information from Android APK files, available in both Python and Node.js implementations.
+A tool to extract and display information from Android APK files, available in both Python and Node.js implementations (Node.js is very efficient and faster).

 ## Features